1. Password Credentials

 For good or for ill, many websites rely on username/password pairs as an authentication mechanism.

-interface is a credential meant to enable this use case, storing
+The PasswordCredential interface is a credential meant to enable this use case, storing

 both a username and password, as well as metadata that can help a user choose the right account